TheRenegadeCoder/sample-programs-website/sources/programs/quine/rust/how-to-implement-the-solution.md

 "fn main(){{println!({0:?},{0:?})}}"
 ```

 In other words, we're using the format string to format itself!
-You'll notice
+Notice that
+`{{` and `}}` are used in this format string.
+These display `{` and `}`,
+respectively.
+The braces have to be doubled up since, as mentioned above, all
+format string are enclosed in braces.

-that the left side of that string is this:
+Notice that the left side of that string is this:

 ```
 fn main(){{println!(
 ```

-That corresponds to the left-hand side of the program (keeping in mind that
+That corresponds to the left-hand side of the program.
+The right-hand side of
-`{{` results in `{`).
-The right-hand side of that string is this:
+that string is this:

 ```
 )}}
 ```

-That corresponds to the right-hand side of the program (`}}` results in `}`).
+That corresponds to the right-hand side of the program.
+If you put this all
-If you put this all together, you get this output:
+together, you will get this output:

 ```rust
 fn main(){println!("fn main(){{println!({0:?},{0:?})}}","fn main(){{println!({0:?},{0:?})}}")}